Banking Information -

 When you enrolled in the Safe at Home program your address changed to your designated Safe at Home mailing address for state and local entities.
 Now you have an added benefit that allows financial institutions to use an alternate address in lieu of your confidential residence address for contact purposes.
 The new Fin CEN ruling (FIN-2009_R003) allows active participants to use their designated Safe at Home mailing address for mailing and an address designated by the Office of the Secretary of State instead of their actual residence address.

 When opening a new account or updating your address on an existing account:

 - Visit your local financial institution in person.

-- For mailing purposes give them your Name, Safe at Home ID Number, and your Safe at Home P.O.
-Box address.
+- For mailing purposes give them your Name, Safe at Home Authorization ID Number, and your designated Safe at Home mailing address.

-- If you elect to use the Secretary of State address instead of your actual home address:
+- If you elect to use the Secretary of State address instead of your confidential residence address:

-- Inform the representative that you are in the Safe at Home program and want to use the new ruling to change your contact address.
+- Inform the representative that you are in the Safe at Home program and want to use the new ruling to change the residence address on file.

 - The representative will contact our office to verify that you are active in the program.

 - For security reasons, Safe at Home staff will ask to speak with the participant prior to giving any information to the representative.